dongyx/hardv/README.md

 [my Twitter](https://twitter.com/dongyx2)*

 `hardv` is a highly extendable flashcard quiz app for UNIX terminals, written in plain C.

-**`hardv` allows you to customize the quiz of a specific card in almost every possible aspect, with any programming language you prefer.
+**It allows you to customize the quiz of a specific card in almost every possible aspect, with any programming language you prefer.**
 For example,
 you may request a card must be copied exactly, or open an image in a GUI window.
-You may even request `hardv` to open the editor and send the content you write to an online judge system of algorithmic problems, and schedule the next quiz time by the judging result.**
+You may even request `hardv` to open the editor and send the content you write to an online judge system of algorithmic problems, and schedule the next quiz time by the judging result.

 But first of all, let's see the standard quiz of `hardv`.